Data Protection Statement

 If you choose not to receive interest-based advertising, you can also visit the website http://www.youronlinechoices.com/de/, click on “Preference Management” and follow the instructions to completely or individually prevent the use of data for interest-based advertising by the service providers listed there.
 You will still receive advertising that is not interest-based.

 Marketing cookies are used to follow visitors to websites.
 The intent is to show ads that are relevant and engaging to the individual user and therefore more valuable to publishers and third-party advertisers.

 To enable one single-sign-on, we offer you the option of registering directly at Open as App from your existing Microsoft Active Directory profile.
 You can also share apps via social media platforms.

-This website may contain additional plugins from social networks such as: Facebook, Google+, Twitter or Pinterest, which are operated by third parties and via which messages can be sent to the corresponding social network with the help of a button, e.g. to rate, recommend or share content.
-In this way we pursue the purpose and the legitimate interest of making our services better known.
+This website may contain additional plugins from social networks such as Facebook, Google+, Twitter, or Pinterest, which are operated by third parties and via which messages can be sent to the corresponding social network with the help of a button, e.g. to rate, recommend or share content.
+In this way, we pursue the purpose and the legitimate interest in making our services better known.
 We configure our services so that data transmission does not take place until you press the button.
-The legal basis for data transmission in this case is Art.
+The legal basis for data transmission, in this case, is Art.
 6 I f) of the GDPR.
 The respective provider is responsible for processing the transmitted data in compliance with data protection regulations.